Laws, Regulations & Codes

 Monitoring

-Players will play at designated regional venues or, in exceptional circumstances and where already agreed in writing, from home but with suitable camera technology installed.
+It is now the norm for regional and national SABF events that the actions of all players are to be closely monitored.
+Where this is required, players will play at designated regional venues or, in exceptional circumstances, and where agreed in writing, from home but with suitable camera technology installed.

 There will be one or more Monitors at each venue throughout every session.
 The Monitors will actively patrol the playing area and maintain video links with those players playing from home.